UAE – November 18-27, December 4-5, 8-14, 2015

 Al Ain National Museum.

 Hili Archaeological Park.
-After a long bus ride and walk, we arrived to a locked gate and nobody visibly around.
-After yelling, the guy woke up and let us in to the nicely landscaped park.
+After a long bus ride and walk, we arrived at a locked gate and nobody was visibly around.
+After yelling, the guy woke up and let us into the nicely landscaped park.
 This is the largest Bronze Age complex in the UAE dating back some 4000 years.
 The sites are minimal with foundations of a tower, mud brick buildings and the restored circular Grand Tomb.
-At 4pm, the gates were unlocked and several families appeared to enjoy the lovely park and playground.
+At 4 pm, the gates were unlocked and several families appeared to enjoy the lovely park and playground.

 Ain al Faydah National Park is a small park on the outskirts of town used for falconry.